Update (July 2017): Government response to consultation

-The official Parliamentary petition asking the Department for Education (DfE) to include expressive arts in the English Baccalaureate (EBacc) has been signed by over 100,000 people and has triggered a Parliamentary debate.
+Despite an official Parliamentary petition asking the Department for Education (DfE) to include expressive arts in the English Baccalaureate (EBacc) being signed by over 100,000 people and triggering a Parliamentary debate, the government has now announced that they intend to press ahead with the EBacc.

 The Bacc for the Future campaign is back again following the Department for Education’s announcement of plans to introduce a compulsory list of subjects at GCSE level.